cran/unifed/README.md

 ## Important Note

-The current version (1.0.1) corrects an error in the function `unifed.kappa.prime.inverse`.
-In version 1.0 it returns values with the wrong sign when it's argument is less than 0.1.
+The function `unifed.kappa.prime.inverse` in version 1.0 of the package returns values with the wrong sign when its argument is less than 0.1.

 Please update to the current version to avoid this issue.